 - Come to Mass each Sunday – given you promise to raise your child as a Catholic.

 - Attend the baptism preparation sessions.
 You can attend the session before the child is born, if you wish.

 - Choose the child’s name(s).
 At least one of the names must be a ‘Christian’ name, i.e. the name of a saint.

 - Choose at least one godparent, who must be a practising Catholic aged 16+.

-Baptisms usually take place at 11.30 am on a Saturday.
+Baptisms usually take place on Saturday or Sunday afternoons.
 The service lasts around 30 minutes.
 The priest will explain the various rites of the Baptism.
 You need to bring a white shawl.
 The church provides the baptismal candle.
 Your family and friends, whether Catholic or not, are very welcome to attend the Baptism.
 Covid-19 restrictions currently limit attendance to 30 people.
 There is no charge for Baptism.
 However, it is customary to make an offering to the Church.
 This can be given to the priest on the day of the Baptism.